KabbAmine/vFinder.vim/README.md

             \       'action2': 'keys',
             \   }
             \ }

+" Note that if you re-source your vimrc often, you should add the following function to be sure that your plugin's mappings are up-to-date. call vfinder#maps#define()
 ```

 Where `i` (insert) and `n` (normal) are the modes where the combination(s) action/keys operates.